Ewa-Anna/Bookstore/README.md

 3.	**Search**: User can perform simple search.
 4.	**Tag System**: The project includes a tagging system that allows books to be categorized based on tags.
 Users can search for books with similar tags, enhancing their browsing experience.
 5. **User Profile**: User can now access basic profile with option to edit their data.
+6.	**Cart**: Users can add books to their shopping cart while browsing the catalog.
+The cart displays the selected books, their quantities, and the total cost.
+Users can review and modify their cart contents before proceeding to checkout.
+7. **Order Summary**: A summary of the order is displayed, showing the total cost, quantity and price of the books.
+Users can review the order details one last time before confirming the purchase.

 ## Technologies and frameworks
 - Backend